Eastern dwarf galago

-Of those whose conservation status has been evaluated by the IUCN, P. orinus is considered to be near threatened and P. rondoensis to be critically endangered, while P. cocos, P. granti and P. zanzibaricus are of least concern.
+All five species have been evaluated by the IUCN.
+P. orinus is considered to be vulnerable, P. rondoensis to be endangered, P. zanzibaricus is listed as near threatened, while P. cocos and P. granti are of least concern.

 The Taita mountain dwarf galago, found in the Taita Hills, is unclassified.
 Based on vocalizations, it may be the Kenya coast galago.
 These dwarf galagos are present in very small forest fragments and are in immediate danger of extinction.